ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 import ItalicEditing from '@ckeditor/ckeditor5-basic-styles/src/italic/italicediting';
 import UnderlineEditing from '@ckeditor/ckeditor5-basic-styles/src/underline/underlineediting';
 import HeadingEditing from '@ckeditor/ckeditor5-heading/src/heading/headingediting';

-// The easy image integration. import EasyImage from '@ckeditor/ckeditor5-easy-image/src/easyimage';
-import { TOKEN_URL } from '@ckeditor/ckeditor5-cloudservices/tests/_utils/cloudservices-config';
 ```

 <info-box info>
 	Note that instead of {@link module:basic-styles/bold~Bold}, which loads default Bold UI and Bold editing feature, just the {@link module:basic-styles/bold/boldediting~BoldEditing} is imported.
 It provides the [engine](https://www.npmjs.com/package/@ckeditor/ckeditor5-engine) features associated with editing any bold text but does not come with the actual UI.

 	Respectively, `ItalicEditing`, `UnderlineEditing`, `HeadingEditing` and `UndoEditing` are also imported.

-	This split between the engine and the UI part of features is not perfect yet.
-At the current stage, the UI part introduces some vital functionality, such as keystroke definitions (e.g. <kbd>Ctrl</kbd>+<kbd>B</kbd> to "bold").
-This means that by dropping the UI part of features you also lose keystrokes.
-We [plan to improve](https://github.com/ckeditor/ckeditor5/issues/488) this situation.
 </info-box>

 Having imported the very basic editor components, you can define the custom `BootstrapEditor` class that extends the {@link module:core/editor/editor~Editor `Editor`}: